thomas-lamiaux/coq/doc/plugin_tutorial/README.md

 - Using these terms in tactics
 - Automatic proofs without tactics using type classes and canonical structures

+Compilation and loading must be performed as for `tuto0`.

+# tuto4: extending Ltac2
+Define new primitives ("externals") for Ltac2.

+Note that in this case we have no `.mlg` file, but the `Loader.v` is less trivial.

-compilation and loading must be performed as for `tuto0`.
+Compilation and loading must be performed as for `tuto0`.